levmichael/saphon/Checklist.md

 ##Phoneme Inventories##

-**Citations**: Each feature in the inventory should be accompanied by a citation of the format {AuthorYear:pg} with no space between the inventory segment and the accompanying citation.
+**Citations**: Each feature in the inventory should be accompanied by a citation of the format `{AuthorlastnameYear:pg}` with no space between the inventory segment and the accompanying citation.

-**Loanword Phonemes**: To the extent that we can determine if any phonemes are specific to loanwords, this should be indicated by placing the segment in parentheses.
+**Loanword Phonemes**: To the extent that we can determine if any phonemes are specific to loanwords, this should be indicated by placing the segment in parentheses `( )`.
 The citation accompanying the segment should indicate where we found evidence that this is only a loan phoneme.

-**Surface-phonological segments**: If any segment is determined to be lacking "underlyingly" but relevant for the purposes of phonotactics, this surface-phonological segment should be included in the phoneme inventory and enclosed in square brackets.
+**Surface-phonological segments**: If any segment is determined to be lacking "underlyingly" but relevant for the purposes of phonotactics, this surface-phonological segment should be included in the phoneme inventory and enclosed in square brackets `[ ]`.

+**Original inventories**: For each source listed in the `bib:` section of the language file, please scan and/or create a PDF of the page(s) containing the full consonant and vowel inventory.
+Files should be titled `computername-inventory-authorlastname-year.pdf`.
+For now, please email the files to contribute.saphon@gmail.com to be uploaded later to the department server.

 ##Notes##